Code-Institute-Submissions/memory_game_ms2/readme.md

   2. Hover over 'close' btn' and verify response
   3. Click on 'close' btn' and verify modal closes returning to game deck.

+A shortened game form in which the congratulations modal launches on matching a pair of cards was used to speed up some testing processes.
+This is included and can be accessed by using [quick_index]() and it's cognate [quick_game] script.

 ### Test Findings